 The Turtle Beach Stealth 700 have a lot of connection options.
 They're Bluetooth headphones with a decently easy to pair button but no NFC or simultaneous multi-device pairing.
 They work wired although they did not include a 1/8TRRS audio cable in the box.
 They also have a USB dongle that is console specific and has an optical input which is rather unique.
 They also do not have much latency which is suitable for gaming and have a decent wireless range.

 They are Bluetooth headphones with a no NFC support or simultaneous multi-device pairing.
 But on the upside, they are fairly easy to pair with a dedicated Bluetooth button.

 These headphones do not come with a 1/8TRRS audio cable in the box but do have an audio jack.
 We tested them with a basic audio cable which only had audio when connected to the PS4 or Xbox One as well as the with PCs.

-These headphones come with a USB dongle for wireless compatibility with the PS4 or the XBox One depending on the variant you purchase.
+These headphones come with a USB dongle for wireless compatibility with the PS4 or the XBox One (it is one of the best Xbox One headsets we've tested so far) depending on the variant you purchase.
 This dongle, however, has a fairly unique optical input which makes them a bit better than the previous model and a lot of other gaming headsets with wireless dongles.

 Thes Turtle Beach Stealth 700 have a good wireless range even when the USB transmitter dongle was obstructed.
 They do fairly well in direct line-of-sight but overall have a slightly worse range than the Stealth 600.
 They do a lot better when using them in Bluetooth mode, reaching up to 42ft when obstructed and 157ft in direct line-of-sight but Bluetooth has a more latency, so depending on your use case the additional range may not be worth it.